-Pafler we got wet the sun began to chilly and it began to get dark Amagine 15 miles in The woods and know no body but we went on. and got to I blements about 8 octock and glad we were there, but felt take we had come to a poor place to stay all night.
-They had had an acadeux at the Saw mill a man got his ason broke in there places and brused badly and that being the closest place they tooks him There and there house was so small only three lettle roomes, but we got along all right we rested one day, the next day being Saturday.
-Colement took is to Holds spring and to a large hole in the ground. it was about 10 ft across the top and 20 ft deep the bottom was perfectly dry we went down the fliff and crawled back to this opening where we could stand up straight we walked back a few feet farther and there was an opening similar to the frost only it was not all the way through In the center of this opening a large rock resembling the clapper of a bell seemed to be hanging.
-It was pretty to see, This is all we visited that day but went. home with a load of chiggars and seed ticks, which was something very un comfortable to have.
-Sunday we all went outs for a shall and took our dinner along we started at about 16-30 A.M. and drilled in about 5-30 P.M. walked the entire rounds The first place of interest was the rock house It was not a real house but a simi-circular wall of rock, having a rock ceiling and floor.
-It resembles very much the gallerus of a theatre Eva & I crawled who on a landing about 8 feet from the bottom and Mary took our pictures. we then went on to a small cave which was very pretty.
-Ive were in five different caves that day.
-Three of which were of minor importance.
-The first of great interest is the blowing spring of the best unter one ever drack the went into the cave a few feet back and it was like going out of doors in Ohio on a Zero morning.
-Ralph got so cold Mary had to take him out in the sunshine he wanted to know why they did int bring his mittous The water was as clear as crystal making the depth very deciving.
-The water where we were looked to use to be very shallow, but where it was measured it proved to be three for deep or more, the water extended farther back than we could see the only way to explore this cave would be by using a canoe and drift back in it We certainly enjoyed This place and water.
-We other went down a little ways from the cave and sit down sifour the root of a sycamore tree from This rook 4 trees have grown, We eat our funch there.
-Then believe took our pictures, The next interesting place " was a cave also the mouth of this cave looks like the mouth of a cat fish Clem went down first and he set his foot upon a rock Then Eva slid down upon his knee.
-There on down to first landing which was about 8 ft. down, I went next Then Mary and Ralph.
-The first landing was easier to reach but was very narrow, not being only wide emough for a person to easily and though, the distance was about the same as the first step the third step put us almost to the bottom, but was rather hard to decend we used pine stick for a torch.
-The distance down was about 20 ft.
-Eva and I stood upon a rock and Mary & Celem took a flash light of us , but was one good; We went to the rear of the cave, which was about 150 ft distance.
-The interior was beautiful the large pellars of stone separated a formed by nature They are more artistic than the finest Structure ever built by man for they were formed by mature, and nothing can surpass nature in forming.
+Pafler we got wet the sun began to chilly and it began to get dark amagine 15 miles in the woods and know no fody but we went on. and got to blements about 8 oclock and glade we were there, but felt like we had come to a poor place to stay all night.
+They had had an accident at the Saw mill a man got his arm broke in three places and brused badly and that being the closest place they tooks him There and there house was so small only three little rooms. but we got along all right we rested one day, the next day being Saturday.
+Clement took us to Holds spring and to a large hole in the ground. it was about 10 ft across the top and 20 ft deep the bottom was perfectly day, we went down the fliff and crowled back to this opening where we could stand up straight we walked back a few feet faether and there was an opening similar to the front only it was not all the way through In the center of this opening a large rockresimbling the clapper of a bell seemed to be hanging.
+It was pretty to see, This is all we visited that day but went: home with a load of chiggars and seed ticks. which was something very uncomfortable to have.
+Sunday we all went outs for a stroll and took our dinner along we started at about 16-30 A.M. and drilled in about 5-30 P.M. walked the entire round.
+The first place of interest was the rock house of a seal house but a suni-circular wall of rock.

+of a theatre Eva & I crawled who bottom and Mary took our pictures we then went on to a small cave which was very pretty.
+Doe were in five different laves that day.
+Three of which were of minor in the blowing spring of the best water one ever drank the went into the cave a few feet back and it was like going out of doors in Ohio cold Mary had to take him out in The sunshine he wanted to know why they did not bring his mittous The water was as clear as crystal making the depth very deciving.
+The water where we were looked to use to be very shallow, but where it was measured it proved to be three to deep or more, the water extended farther back than we could see the only way to explore this cave would be by using a camoe and drift back in it.
+We certainly enjoyed this place and water.
+We then went down a little ways from the cave and sit down sipon the root of a sycamore tree from this root 4 trees have grown.
+We eat our furch there.
+Then believe tooks our pictures, The next interesting place was a cave about the mouth of this cave looks like the mouth of this cave looks like the mouth of a cat fish.
+Celem went down first and he set his foot upon a rock then box olid down upon his knee.
+There our down to first landing which was about 8 ft. down, I went mext Then Mary and Ralph. the